Home > Glossary of Terms

 CombinerA passive device in which optical power from several input fibers is collected at a common point.
 See also: Coupler.

-ConnectorA junction which allows an optical fiber or cable to be repeatedly connected to or disconnected from a device such as a source or detector.
+ConnectorA junction that allows an optical fiber or cable to be repeatedly connected to or disconnected from a device such as a source or a detector.

 ConcatenationThe process of connecting pieces of fiber to a link, either by splicing or connectors.

-CoreThe light-conducting portion of a fiber, defined by its high refractive index.
-The core is normally in the center of a fiber, bounded by a concentric layer of cladding with lower refractive index.
+CoreThe light-conducting portion of a fiber is defined by its high refractive index.
+The core is normally in the center of a fiber, bounded by a concentric layer of cladding with a lower refractive index.

 CouplerA device whose purpose is to distribute optical power among two or more ports, or to concentrate optical power from two or more fibers into a single port.
 Couplers may be active or passive.
 See also: Combiner; Splitter; Star Coupler.

 Coupling EfficiencyThe fraction of available output from a radiant source is received and transmitted by an optical fiber, The coupling efficiency for a Lambertian radiator is usually equal to the sin2 Q maximum for the optical fiber being used.
 See also: Lambertian radiator.

 Coupling LossThe power loss suffered when transferring light from one optical device to another.
 See also: Angular misalignment loss; Extrinsic joint loss; Insertion loss; Intrinsic joint loss; Lateral offset loss.